 Music at Christian weddings

 Getting married is a hugely significant step in life and a profoundly sacred moment.
 The rite of Christian marriage should be celebrated with dignity and honour.
-As a sacrament of the Church marriage is a personal commitment lived out in a faith community.
+As a sacrament of the Church, marriage is a personal commitment lived out in a faith community.
 The purpose of music at any act of worship is to direct our minds and hearts towards God and assist in creating a sacred atmosphere.
 It is not merely to entertain the congregation.
-Mindful that couples sometimes seek to personalise their wedding ceremony with the use of music the Church encourages couples to reflect carefully on their choice of music and to be conscious of the liturgical guidelines in existence.
+Mindful that couples sometimes seek to personalise their wedding ceremony with the use of music, the Church encourages couples to reflect carefully on their choice of music and to be conscious of the liturgical guidelines in existence.
 As a matter of policy in our diocese music of a religious nature only – in text and style – is to be used at weddings.
-The Director of Music at Galway Cathedral is happy to provide assistance and advice by appointment.
+The Director of Music at Galway Cathedral, Mr Ray O'Donnell, is happy to provide assistance and advice by appointment: he can be contacted at email@example.com

 Civil requirements explained

 Marriage is a solemn legal contract and it is vital that all the necessary preliminaries for a marriage be completed in order that the marriage is legally valid.
-The marriage provisions of the Civil Registration Act, 2004 became law on 5th November 2007.
+The marriage provisions of the Civil Registration Act, 2004 became law on 5 November 2007.
 The General Register Office is the statutory body which administers the relevant legislation.
+Click here for information on civil marriage requirements in Ireland.

 The Health Service Executive (HSE) is the local point of contact where a minimum three months notice of intention to marry is required.
-The list of Registrars will help you locate your local office.
+See this page from the HSE website for further information.

 Getting married abroad

-A fee of €50 is applicable when you are getting married abroad.
-It is advisable that you organise all paperwork both with your priest and with the state well in advance.
+A fee of €50 is applicable to cover administration and postage costs when you are getting married abroad.
+It is advisable that you organise all paperwork both with your priest and with the State well in advance.